Coral Reef Conservation Program: Status reports

 One of the CRCP's most significant contributions to the management of U.S. coral reef ecosystems is the development of a periodic, national-level assessment on the condition of U.S. coral reef areas.
 The CRCP partnered with the Integration and Application Network (IAN) at the University of Maryland Centre for Environmental Science (UMES) in forming 'status reports' to present the data collected from the periodic assessments.
 The status reports fulfil one of the CRCP's responsibilities, as mandated by the Coral Reef Conservation Act 2000, to build an 'integrated observing system' to monitor the condition of coral reefs over time.

 Both biological and physical data is collected by UMES-IAN and NOAA scientists in coral reef areas including: American Samoa, the Commonwealth of the Northern Marianna Islands, Guam, Hawaiian Archipelago, and the Pacific Remote Islands.
 The status reports include the assessment of several indicators which are synthesised into overall condition scores.
 The indicators are based on four main categories: coral and algae, fish, climate and human connections.

-The purpose of the reports is to establish both a baseline and a record to track changes overtime and evaluate the overall conditions of the U.S. coral reef ecosystems.
+The purpose of the reports is to establish both a baseline and a record to track changes over time and evaluate the overall conditions of the U.S. coral reef ecosystems.
 The reports are also part of CRCP's larger initiative to communicate complex information in a clear and concise manner in order to inform communities and decision-makers.